Ffuf

 DNS Records

-If the URL is not in either, it would not know how to connect to it.
+file and then the public DNS Domain Name System.
+If the URL is not found in either, the browser will not know how to connect.To connect to an internal website (e.g.,

-file (sudo sh -c 'echo "Server IP Address> <Domain Name>" >> /etc/hosts'
+file. (sudo sh -c 'echo "Server IP Address> <Domain Name>" >> /etc/hosts'

 How to Install